Beo-Coder/muehki-gds1porsche/README.md

 ## Reset Preset

 The current selected preset will be set to factory settings.
-After that the joystick will be reloaded.
+After that, the joystick will be reloaded.

 ## Factory Reset

 All settings (all presets) are set back to factory settings.
-After that the joystick will be reloaded.
+After that, the joystick will be reloaded.

 ## Disable Output
-This setting disables the output to the computer.
+This setting disables the output of the computer.
 Especially useful in Keyboard mode.
 Press it again to enable the output again.